Sino-Xenic vocabularies: Sound correspondences

 Middle Chinese had a three-way tonal contrast in syllables with vocalic or nasal endings.
-As Japanese lacks tones, Sino-Japanese borrowings preserve no trace of Chinese tones.
+As Japanese is atonal, Sino-Japanese borrowings preserve no trace of Chinese tones.
 Most Middle Chinese tones were preserved in the tones of Middle Korean, but they have since been lost in all but a few dialects.
 By contrast, Sino-Vietnamese reflects the Chinese tones fairly faithfully, including the Late Middle Chinese split of each tone into two registers conditioned by voicing of the initial.
 The correspondence to the Chinese rising and departing tones is reversed from the earlier loans, so the Vietnamese hỏi and ngã tones reflect the Chinese upper and lower rising tone while the sắc and nặng tones reflect the upper and lower departing tone.
 Unlike northern Chinese varieties, Sino-Vietnamese places level-tone words with sonorant and glottal stop initials in the upper level (ngang) category.

 Structural effects

 Large numbers of Chinese words were borrowed into Vietnamese, Korean and Japanese and still form a large and important part of their lexicons.

 In the case of Japanese, the influx has led to changes in the phonological structure of the language.
 Old Japanese syllables had the form (C)V, with vowel sequences being avoided.